Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - Click on the Go Back button under the Recovery options menu.

 - Microsoft will ask about the reasons you have to go back to Windows 10.
 Choose an answer and then click Next.

 - Click the Go back to earlier build button.

 We also recommend you back up your files.
-While downgrading does not delete your personal data from your PC, it’s better to be safe than sorry in case something goes wrong, and you have to format your drives.
+While downgrading does not delete your personal data from your PC, it’s better to be safe than sorry if something goes wrong and you have to format your drives.